xuwang/coreos-docker-registry/README.md

-# Docker Registry On Core
+# Docker Registry On CoreOS

 An example of setting up a private [skydns][SkyDNS] and [docker registry][Docker-Registry] on [CoreOS][using-coreos] with VirtualBox and Vagrant.